When you and your husband decided you’d stay home and raise the kids, it was a decision you both felt good about.

 So if you are going to get a divorce, it’s in your and your children’s best interests to learn what your divorce options are so you can choose a peaceful divorce solution.

-When women find themselves facing the prospect of divorce, they often go from feeling sad, scared or shocked to feeling empowered.
+When women find themselves facing the prospect of divorce or separation, they often go from feeling sad, scared or shocked to feeling empowered.

 But it’s important to understand what I mean by empowered because it can mean two entirely different things.